 The Trust is subject to various legal proceedings and claims that arise in the ordinary course of business.
-Management believes that the final outcome of such matters will not have a material adverse effect on the financial position, results of operations or liquidity of the Trust.
+Management evaluates all claims with the advice of legal counsel.
+Management believes these claims are generally covered by Granite's insurance policies and that any liability from remaining claims is not probable to occur and would not have a material adverse effect on the financial position, results of operations or liquidity of the Trust.
 However, actual outcomes may differ from management's expectations.

 Off-balance sheet arrangements consist of outstanding letters of credit to support certain contractual obligations, property purchase commitments, construction and development project commitments and certain operating agreements.
-As at December 31, 2023, the Trust had \$2.9 million in letters of credit outstanding.
-As at December 31, 2023, the Trust's contractual commitments totaled \$56.4 million which comprised of costs to complete its ongoing construction and development projects, including tenant improvements.
+As at December 31, 2024, the Trust had \$2.8 million in letters of credit outstanding.
+As at December 31, 2024, the Trust's contractual commitments totaled \$12.1 million which comprised of costs to complete its ongoing construction and development projects.
 Granite expects to fund these commitments over the next year through the use of cash on hand, cash from operations and/or Granite's Credit Facility.

-For further discussion of commitments, contractual obligations, contingencies and off-balance sheet arrangements, refer to notes 8, 11 and 22 to the audited combined financial statements for the year ended December 31, 2023.
+For further discussion of commitments, contractual obligations, contingencies and off-balance sheet arrangements, refer to notes 7, 9 and 19 to the audited consolidated combined financial statements for the year ended December 31, 2024.